-This means you would pay for disability insurance benefits by buying a private policy.
+This means you would pay for insurance benefits by buying a private policy.
 If you lose a job, but are able to return to work, you can also apply for unemployment benefits.

 Your employer may also offer maternity and paternity leave benefits.
 They may also offer long-term disability benefits.
 Additionally, there are federal benefits available through an employer, like the Family Medical Leave Act (FMLA).